 Retailers that supply large users are not bound by tariff caps.

 In addition to the regulated gas tariff, retailers may charge additional fees.
 The government does not regulate these additional charges.

-Retail gas prices have increased due to higher prices for wholesale gas combined with higher costs to deliver gas to households and businesses through the gas distribution system.
-There have been significant increases in the prices charged to retailers by ATCO Gas Australia for the use of its distribution network.
-These charges are independently determined by the ERA.
+Retail gas prices have increased, principally due to higher distribution system transport costs arising from substantial increases in the prices charged to retailers by ATCO Gas Australia for the use of its distribution network.
+These charges are independently determined by the Economic Regulatory Authority.